penumbra-zone/penumbra/docs/protocol/src/governance.md

 spend funds from any source other than the DAO itself, perform swaps, or submit, withdraw, or claim governance proposals.

+## Validator Voting

+A validator vote is a transparent action, signed by and attributable to the specific validator who cast that vote on the proposal.

+## Delegator Voting

+A delegator vote consists of a spend proof for a given delegation note to some validator, coupled with an inclusion proof showing that the creation block height of that delegation note was strictly before voting started on the proposal.
+Additionally, the delegator vote reveals the nullifier for the note which was used to justify the vote, to prevent double-votes on the same proposal (the node keeps track of per-proposal nullifier sets for voting, entirely distinct from the main nullifier set).
+This means that you can spend a delegation note, and then still subsequently use it to justify a vote, so long as the time it was created was before when the proposal started voting.

+This scheme means that clients _should_ "roll over" delegation notes upon voting to prevent their votes on different proposals from being linkable by correlating nullifiers.
+If two proposals are submitted concurrently, it is not possible for the delegator to prevent their votes on the two proposals from being linked; this is considered an acceptable sacrifice.

 ## Contributing To The DAO

 Anyone can contribute any amount of any denomination to the Penumbra DAO.
 Funds contributed to the